Qiucheng Wu

 PLOS One, 2020

-We apply the compressive big data analytics (CBDA) to analyze sailent features and key biomarkers of a high-dimensional dataset.
+We apply the compressive big data analytics (CBDA) to analyze salient features and key biomarkers of a high-dimensional clinical dataset.

 Most Likely Health Impact in 4th Annual Symposium Poster Competition in Michigan Institute for Data Science, University of Michigan.